Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-Simon Kinberg is also working on a Star Wars trilogy that seemingly can't gain much traction.
-Of every rumored and announced future Star Wars title, Kinberg's is the most head scratching, because no one can really figure out what it is supposed to be.
+Simon Kinberg is also working on a Star Wars trilogy that seems to be gaining little traction.
+Of every rumored and announced future Star Wars title, Kinberg's is the most head-scratching, because no one can figure out what it is supposed to be.

-As mentioned, there is already a Rey movie in development set after The Rise of Skywalker.
-However, reports indicate that Kinberg's trilogy will more or less operate as Episodes 10-12 of the Skywalker Saga.
-If that is the case, Rey would probably show up in those films since she was such a central character of the Skywalker Saga, but then that wouldn't make a whole lot of sense considering she is getting her own feature film.
+There is already a Rey movie in development set after The Rise of Skywalker.
+However, reports indicate that Kinberg's trilogy will essentially serve as Episodes 10-12 of the Skywalker Saga.
+If that is the case, Rey would probably show up in those films since she was such a central character of the Skywalker Saga, but that wouldn't make a whole lot of sense, considering she is getting her own feature film.

-The best thing Disney and Lucasfilm could do with Kinberg's trilogy is make it something entirely new.
-Fans have been begging for a movie trilogy set in the Old Republic, and while Kinberg may not be the best person to create an Old Republic trilogy, his trilogy could open the doors for an Old Republic trilogy down the line if it proves that fresh stories in new time periods can work.
+The best thing Disney and Lucasfilm could do with Kinberg's trilogy is make it something new.
+Fans have been begging for a movie trilogy set in the Old Republic.
+While Kinberg may not be the best person to create an Old Republic trilogy, his could open the door for one down the line if it proves that fresh stories in new time periods can work.

 Dawn of the Jedi